Plastic arts

-The term "plastic" has been used to mean certain synthetic organic resins ever since they were invented, but the term "plastic arts" long preceded them.
-The term should not be confused, either, with Piet Mondrian's concept of "Neoplasticism".

 History

+The word plastic draws from the Ancient Greek πλαστικός (plastikós), which means "to mold" or "to shape".
+It has long preceded its dominant modern meaning as a synthetic material.
+The term plastic arts has been used historically to denote visual art forms (painting, sculpture, and ceramics) as opposed to literature or music.

+The related terms plasticity and plasticism became more widely used in the early 20th century by critics discussing modern painting, particularly the works of Paul Cézanne.

-The oldest known plastic arts date to (30,000–34,000 BP).
+The oldest known "plastic art" dates back to 30,000–34,000 BP.

-Philosophy
+Application to literature

-In contrast to the limiting of 'plastic arts' to sculpture and architecture by Friedrich Wilhelm Joseph Schelling in 1807, the German critic August Wilhelm Schlegel (1767-1845) applied the concept not only to visual arts, but also poetry.
+In contrast to the limiting of 'plastic arts' to sculpture and architecture by Friedrich Wilhelm Joseph Schelling in 1807, the German critic August Wilhelm Schlegel (1767–1845) applied the concept not only to visual arts, but also poetry.

-Classical poetry lines he saw utilizing plastic isolation, and rhyme falling under the Romantic (domain).
+Classical poetry lines he saw using plastic isolation, and rhyme falling under the Romantic (domain).